restatedev/examples/python/end-to-end-applications/chat-bot/README.md

 ![img.png](img.png)

 ## Interacting with the chatbot via HTTP
-Then interact with the chatbot via:
+You can also interact with the chatbot via HTTP, but you won't be able to receive async responses.

+For example, you can use `curl` to send a message to the chatbot:

 ```shell
 curl localhost:8080/ChatSession/Malik/onMessage  --json '"Hey, I am Malik, can you set an alarm in one minute to drink water?"'